Srameo/LED/README.md

     author={Jin, Xin and Xiao, Jia-Wen and Han, Ling-Hao and Guo, Chunle and Zhang, Ruixun and Liu, Xialei and Li, Chongyi}, journal={Proceedings of the IEEE/CVF International Conference on Computer Vision}, year={2023}
 }

+@inproceedings{jin2023make,
+  title={Make Explict Calibration Implicit: "Calibrate" Denoiser Instead of The Noise Model}, author={Jin, Xin and Xiao, Jia-Wen and Han, Ling-Hao and Guo, Chunle and Liu, Xialei and Li, Chongyi and Cheng, Ming-Ming}, journal={Arxiv}, year={2023}
+}
 ```